filipponicolasi/CompPhysStud-PhD/Task09/task09.md

 ## Serial DAXPY calculation (serial_DAXPY_calculation.jl)

-For the serial DAXPY I use **broadcasting**.
-To measure runtime I use the `@elapsed` macro, which returns the wall-clock time for the wrapped expression.
-In this setup, `@elapsed` includes not only the arithmetic but also the **allocation** of `d` and the **one-time JIT compilation** cost (Julia compiles the broadcasting expression on first use, then reuses the compiled code thereafter).
-To minimize JIT effects, perform a warm-up run; to exclude allocation, pre-allocate `d` and use in-place broadcasting: `d .= a .* x .+ y`.
+For the serial DAXPY I use broadcasting (`d = a .* x .+ y`).
+Runtime is measured with the `@elapsed` macro, which returns the wall-clock time of the wrapped expression.
+With this setup the timing includes not only the arithmetic but also the allocation of `d` and the one-time JIT compilation cost, since Julia compiles the broadcasting expression on first use and then reuses the compiled code on subsequent runs.

 ### serial_DAXPY_calculation.jl
 ```julia